 The German netted a total of 20 points during his second season while in 2008 a podium finish at the very start in Australia and one in Singapore proved the highlights of a topsy-turvy campaign.

-For 2010 Rosberg opted to leave Williams in favour of a deal with the new Mercedes GP team and he was soon paired with Schumacher on his F1 comeback
+For 2010 Rosberg opted to leave Williams in favour of a deal with the new Mercedes GP team and he was soon paired with Schumacher on his F1 comeback.

 Although there wasn't a race win for Rosberg that year, there were three podium finishes, 142 points and the honour and prestige of soundly beating his legendary team-mate.

-A year later, however, and with Mercedes making a much stronger start to the season, Rosberg was climbing the top step of the podium in Shanghai after producing the most dominant of performances in both qualifying and the race.
+A year later, though, and with Mercedes making a much stronger start to the season, Rosberg was climbing the top step of the podium in Shanghai after producing the most dominant of performances in both qualifying and the race.

-Sadly for the 27-year-old, though, that was as good as Mercedes' season got and he ended the year scrambling for points and trying to stay ahead of Schumacher.
+Sadly, that was as good as Mercedes' season got and he ended the year scrambling for points and trying to stay ahead of Schumacher.